fanduel-oss/refract/docs/usage/observing-react.md

 ### Observing Functions

 Functions are the callbacks you pass into your components: any function which is passed as props, such as an onClick handler or a setState function.
+By default, Refract will decorate these prop functions, so you can observe arguments they are called with.
+You can turn this off by setting `decorateProps` to `false` in `withEffects` config object.

 When the prop you observe is a function, `component.observe` will return a stream which emits a new value each time your function is called.
 This value will be the first argument passed to the function.